SNiPER-Framework/sniper/README.md

 # SNiPER

-The SNiPER is a open-source general purpose software framework for High Energy Physics data processing.
+The SNiPER is an open-source general purpose software framework for High Energy Physics data processing.
 It is dedicated for needs of rare-process search experiments, such as neutrino interactions, dark matter, double beta and other.

 For more info please visit [the SNiPER home at GitHub](https://github.com/SNiPER-Framework).